protectivedad/openhab-addons/bundles/org.openhab.binding.honeywell/README.md

 | low-battery          | switch               | R          | sensor            | Battery status                |
 | status               | switch               | R          | sensor            | Status of accessory           |

+- nextperiodtime will be sent based on the system time zone.

 ## Full Example